emasdev/Restaurant/README.md

 ## ToDo

-- Fix menu clicked from a
+- test animate.css
-- add animation to
+- transitions > from home to menu